The HLM world worried about the rise in the Livret A rate

 The Livret A is not only the preferred savings product of the French.
 Its collection is also used to grant loans to HLM organizations in order to finance the production of social housing and the renovation of the existing stock, at variable rates indexed to the Livret A rate.

-This is why the sector is concerned about the rise in the Livret A rate, which must be increased to 2% from August 1 to limit the effects of inflation on households.
+This is why the sector is concerned regarding the rise in the Livret A rate, which must be increased to 2% from August 1 to limit the effects of inflation on households.
 Either its highest level for almost ten years – it was still at 0.5% a year ago.

 A production already struggling